edd83/gameCapitalist/README.md

 ## Required

-Having nodejs & npm & docker isntalled on your machine.
+Having nodejs & npm & docker installed on your machine.

-Application have been tested in Mac OS Mojave 10.14.6
+Info: Application have been tested in Mac OS Mojave 10.14.6